Free motion machine quilting tutorial & top tips

 Bored of quilting in the ditch?
 Don't get us wrong, we'll never lose love for straight line quilting with all the speedy stitching it has to offer!
 But we're here to help you level up your quilt skills for the new year.
 Free motion machine quilting is when you ditch your sewing machine's straight line settings and replace them with wonderful freestyle quilting patterns – you can quilt absolutely any shape or design you like this way and it is an unbeatable way of adding additional texture and interest to your finished quilts.
 Use it to quilt patterns to brighten up large areas of patchwork (anything from stars to flowers to lettering) or to quilt a pattern which enhances the patchwork quilt top beneath your stitches.

 If you like our guide to free motion quilting, you might also like our guides to How to use quilting stencils or Foundation Paper Piecing for beginners.
-But first, let’s dive into how to raise your quilting game and discover the brave new world of freestyle quilting.
+We've also got a handy guide to 8 of the best sewing machines for quilting.
+But first, let's dive into how to raise your quilting game and discover the brave new world of freestyle quilting.

 Sewing machine set up